rishabhlakhotia/CSE-Lab-Manual/IV Semester/Microprocessor_and_Microcontroller_Lab/README.md

-# Microprocessor Lab
+# Microprocessor and Microcontroller Lab
-This repository contains Microprocessor Lab's programs in the Autonomous curriculum of Dayananda Sagar College of Engineering.
+This repository contains Microprocessor and Microcontroller Lab's programs in the Autonomous curriculum of Dayananda Sagar College of Engineering.

 ## Getting Started